28.08.-11.09.25

 Included services

-• Experienced, licensed, German/English speaking guide
+• Experienced, licensed bilingual guide (German/English)

-• 8 hotel nights (double occupancy)
+• 7 hotel nights (double occupancy)

-• 6 nights in a log cabin (double occupancy)
+• 7 nights in log cabins

 • Sauna